swissbizz/liri-node-app/README.md

 So I tried multiple times to pull from bands in town, but the API wouldn't work.

+I attempted doing a twitter API instead but they need several days to authroize my use :/

 Kept getting this error that it could not be found (see images)

 I also installed Axios apm but it didn't stick and kept sayign the file path wasn't there. (see images)